dougsweetser/Q/docs/About/resume.md

 [YouTube Videos](http://www.youtube.com/user/sweetser)
 Have produced more than 50 videos with over 350,000 views.
 Provides the main channel for the "Stand-Up Physicist" educational project.
-These 20+ minute shows have aired on two local Massachusetts cable channels (Acton and Auburn), but have reach far more people than the [page devoted to the shows](tsup/tsup.html).
+These 20+ minute shows have aired on two local Massachusetts cable channels (Acton and Auburn).

 **[Command Line Quaternions](http://quaternions.sf.net/)**
 An open source project to that makes animation out of quaternion expressions.